samdark/yii2-cookbook/book/scaling.md

 The mechanism described above is really simple yet sufficient enough to have your application up and running.
 There can be another process incorporated in the mechanism such as deployment failure prevention, version rollback, zero downtime, etc. These will be described in another topic.

-There are couple of deployment mechanism that is provided by different platform such as Google Cloud or Amazon Web Services.
+There are a couple of deployment mechanisms that are provided by different platform such as Google Cloud or Amazon Web Services.
 These also will be described in another topic.

 ## Assets Management